IppClub/Dora-SSR/README.md

 - Supports for the Teal language, a statically typed dialect for Lua.

+- Supports TypeScript, a statically typed superset of JavaScript that adds powerful type checking.

+- Supports TSX, allows embedding XML/HTML-like text within scripts, used with TypeScript.

 - Supports the Rust language, running on the built-in WASM runtime with Rust bindings.

 - 2D skeletal animation and physics engine support.